konflux-ci/architecture/ADR/0003-interacting-with-internal-services.md

 such as **ServiceABCRequest**.

-This strategy will make use of [KCP]'s VirtualWorkspace model allowing an internal service controller to watch a group of workspace via a single KUBECONFIG.
+This strategy will make use of [KCP]'s VirtualWorkspace model allowing an internal service controller to watch a group of workspace via a single _KUBECONFIG_.
 This internal service controller is expected to trigger a specific job that encapsulates the Internal Service's unit of work that HACBS wants to initiate.
 It is expected that the internal service controller should update the **status** of the **Request** CR to denote the progress of the triggered unit of work.

 The internal service controller should also be able to update the **Request** CR to provide a **result** back to the process that